argentsea/docfx/index.md

                 <div>
                     <h4>Tight Coupling</h4>
                     <p>
                         Although it might sound cozy, “tight coupling” isn’t a good thing in software design.
-It happens when one system’s integration with another system depends on the internal implementation of the other system.
-Usually the result of haphazard design, it makes it nearly impossible to switch to a different provider.
+It happens when a system’s integration with a second system depends on the internal implementation of the other system.
+Usually the result of haphazard design, this dependency makes it nearly impossible to switch to a different provider.
                     </p>
                     <p>
-                        For example, when your database client code <i>depends upon how tables and columns are implemented</i>, you have tightly implemented these layers.
+                        For example, when your database client code contains <i>SQL that depends upon how tables and columns are implemented</i>, you have tightly implemented these layers.
+ArgentSea is about untangling these layers.
                     </p>
                 </div>
             </div>